The Post-Extinction Perfumer: Creating Scents in an Era of Vanishing Botanicals

 What seems certain is that the future perfumer will need to be not merely a creator of beautiful scents but an ecological navigator, ethical philosopher, and technological innovator.
 The challenges that began with Hawaiian sandalwood’s commercial extinction two centuries ago have evolved into a comprehensive rethinking of how humans relate to the aromatic world.

-The ghost of Hawaiian sandalwood—Santalum freycinetianum with its distinctive marine notes—haunts this evolution.
+The ghost of Hawaiian sandalwood—Santalum freycinetianum with its distinctive marine notes—haunts the evolution of modern perfumery.
 Its absence serves as both warning and inspiration for an industry learning to create beauty within ecological constraints, to preserve what remains while imagining what might yet be possible in the post-extinction landscape.

 Consumers can support sustainable perfumery by researching brands’ sourcing and environmental practices, looking for transparency about ingredients and their origins, and supporting companies that participate in conservation initiatives.
 Additionally, appreciating and understanding the value of synthetic alternatives to endangered natural materials can reduce demand pressure on threatened species.